Featured image of post Performance Profiling of Golang's Biggest Killers: PProf

 • Web interface: Provides a web-based interface

-What Can You Do with PProf?
+What Can You Do with pprof?

 • Memory Profiling: Records stack traces when heap allocations occur in the application.
 It monitors current and historical memory usage and helps detect memory leaks.